nelrob/Google-Sheet-Rows-to-PDF/README.md

 ### In Google Sheets sheet
 1. Create the following column headers:
-  - S No. (to show the ID in the file name)
+  - ID (to show the ID in the file name)
   - Name (to show the Name in the file name)
   - Status (to insert the generated PDF's link)
 2. You can insert as much other data as you want